-Skift A Game of Strategic Shifts and Control Skift is an abstract strategy game for two players, ages 8 and up.
-Average playing time is 10 to 15 minutes.
-Outmaneuver your opponent by shifting your pieces and the board itself.
+SKIFT A Game of Strategic Shifts and Control Players: 2 ● Ages: 8+ ● Playtime: 10–15 minutes Outmaneuver your opponent by shifting your pieces and the board itself.
 Your objective: eliminate all of your opponent’s kings or pawns.
-Setup The game board consists of 9 square tiles, with each tile divided into 4 quadrants.
-Game pieces include 2 kings (square pieces) and 6 pawns (circle pieces) per player.
-Arrange the 9 tiles in a 3×3 grid to form the board, then place the pieces in a checkerboard pattern around the center, as illustrated below.
-Gameplay Assign a color to each player and randomly determine who goes first.
-Then take turns with your opponent, performing one of three actions on each turn – a piece move, a tile move or a tile rotation.
-Piece Moves Move any of your kings or pawns one quadrant orthogonally or diagonally in any direction, pushing along any pieces that lie in the way.
-You may...
+Components 9 square tiles, each divided into 4 quadrants.
+2 kings (square pieces) and 6 pawns (circle pieces) per player.
+Setup Arrange the 9 tiles in a 3×3 grid to form the board.
+Place the pieces in a checkerboard pattern around the center, as illustrated below .
+Gameplay Players choose colors and randomly determine who goes first.
+On your turn, perform one of three actions: a piece move, a tile move, or a tile rotation.
+Piece Moves Move one of your kings or pawns one quadrant in any direction (orthogonally or diagonally), pushing any pieces in its path.
+Pieces may move (and be pushed) within a tile or across tiles.
+Pieces pushed off the board are removed from the game .
+In the below illustration, the cir...

 Posts